press & story page

 Jojojo is a storytelling cardgame about exploring people's personalities through questions.

-The question cards were carefully crafted and thoroughly playtested (more than 700 iterations) to challenge the players to reveal details about themselves through a narrative lens.
+The question cards were not written by one single person, but crowdsourced from dozens of playtesters (more than 700 playtest iterations) to find the ones that really challenged and amused the players — this way they feel open to talk about themselves in a narrative way.
 It's hard to have pre-made answers, so conversations become energetic, challenging, memorable.

 With different game modes, the rules adapt to the number of people playing, the depth of conversation they want and how well they know each other.